 So your gardening efforts were a flop this year?
 Feeling like you have the dreaded “black thumb.”
 Don’t be discouraged!
 With some patience and perseverance, you can nurture your own “green thumb.”

-Here, Kristen outlines the four basics of plant health that you can master on your way to growing your green thumb for a happy and healthy garden:
+Here, we outline the four basics of plant health that you can master on your way to growing your green thumb for a happy and healthy garden:

 Soil type plays a large role in plant growth.
 Do a soil analysis to determine if your soil is black, loamy soil or heavy clay.
 Does the soil drain well, or do you have standing water?
 Learn more about conducing a soil analysis here.
 Use this information when selecting plants and choosing where to plant them.